codefHome/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this is project on pointer, array and string
+Pointers arrays and strings project